 | Share on title | Equal, undivided — no specific fraction shown | Specific fraction shown (e.g., 1/2, 1/3, 60/40) |

-| Right of survivorship | Yes — deceased’s share passes automatically to survivor(s) | No — share passes by will or intestacy |
+| Right of survivorship | Not automatic under NLC Torrens titles — deceased’s share passes through their estate.
+Automatic survivorship only on legacy Penang/Malacca Interim Titles (Penang now requires court order since 2023). | No — share passes by will or intestacy |

 | Can transfer share independently? | Must sever first | Yes, each owner’s share is transferable |